-In this article, we go over the steps required for raising backyard birds.
+In this article, we go over the steps required for raising backyard chickens.
 To download our full Backyard Poultry Guide, click here.

 The number of birds you raise will depend primarily on the amount of space that you have available.